Looking to improve collaboration and teamwork in your workplace? These online collaboration tools might help!

 Walkabout is one of the unique online collaboration platform available today in the market.
 It uses 3D rendering to create a virtual office for people working remotely so that they feel like they are in the same office.

-Workplace is an online collaboration platform developed by Facebook.
+The workplace is an online collaboration platform developed by Facebook.
 The workplace is essentially Facebook for businesses where employees of a company can interact and collaborate.

 Workplace’s interface feels like Facebook and that’s helped the Workplace to gain new users quickly.
-Users have the same ability to like, comment, react, real-time chat and share information with others.
+Users have the same ability to like, comment, react, real-time chat, and share information with others.